Returning to Work After Stress Leave: Your Complete Recovery Roadmap

 Step-by-Step: Returning After Stress Leave

-Review your readiness with your GP — discuss your symptoms, sleep, and day-to-day functioning.
-Ask whether a phased return is appropriate and request your fit note be updated accordingly.
+1. Review your readiness with your GP, discussing your symptoms, sleep, and day-to-day functioning.
+Ask whether a phased return is appropriate and whether adjustments should be recorded.

-Contact your employer — notify your line manager or HR of your intended return date.
-If your fit note recommends adjustments, share these before your first day.
+2. Contact your employer, notifying your line manager or HR of your intended return date.
+If adjustments have been recommended, share these before your first day.

-Request a written phased return plan — confirm reduced hours, amended duties, and pay arrangements in writing before starting.
+3. Request a written phased return plan, confirming reduced hours, amended duties, and pay arrangements in writing before starting.

-Attend a return-to-work meeting — a supportive conversation about your needs.
-You may bring a trade union rep or colleague.
+4. Attend a return-to-work meeting, a supportive conversation about your needs.
+You may ask to bring a trade union representative or colleague.

-Confirm reasonable adjustments are in place — ensure any GP or OH-recommended adjustments are actioned before or on your first day.
+5. Confirm reasonable adjustments are in place, ensuring any recommendations from your GP or occupational health are actioned before or on your first day.

-Engage with ongoing support — continue therapy or counselling.
-Use your employer’s EAP if available.
+6. Engage with ongoing support, continuing therapy or counselling.
+Use your employer’s Employee Assistance Programme if available.

-Review and communicate throughout — schedule check-ins with your manager.
+7. Review and communicate throughout, scheduling check-ins with your manager.
 If your health deteriorates, speak up early.

 Frequently Asked Questions